jlaska/CloudForms.Auto/README.md

 * `-k <test_keyword>` Test keyword to run specific tests.
 * `-m <marker>` For running tests tagged with py.test markers.

 Run `py.test --help` for help or refer to [py.test documentation](http://pytest.org/) for complete documentation.
+Consider adding a [pytest.ini file](http://pytest.org/latest/customize.html#adding-default-options) in the test directory for options used on every test run.

 ## Different ways to run the tests
 * End-to-end Aeolus workflow: `py.test -m "aeolus and not saucelabs"`